+'''

+void NVIC_enableISR(unsigned isr)

+{

-void NV /IC_enableISR(unsigned isr) The isr argument is the number of the interrupt to enable. / S.NVIC.Enable[ (isr/32) ] = 1<<(isr % 32); } Some r Note ---- egisters in the NVIC region can only be accessed from Privileged mode
+/ The isr argument is the number of the interrupt to enable. /

+SCS.NVIC.Enable[ (isr/32) ] = 1<<(isr % 32);

+}

+'''

+Some registers in the NVIC region can only be accessed from Privileged mode.

 You can assign a priority level to each individual interrupt using the Interrupt Priority Registers apart from Hard Fault, Non Maskable Interrupt (NMI), and reset which have fixed priorities.